Previous | Contents | Index | Next

 This key must be in PuTTY's native format (

 The ‘GSSAPI’ subpanel of the ‘Auth’ panel controls the use of GSSAPI authentication.
-This is a mechanism which delegates the authentication exchange to a library elsewhere on the client machine, which in principle can authenticate in many different ways but in practice is usually used with the Kerberos single sign-on protocol.
+This is a mechanism which delegates the authentication exchange to a library elsewhere on the client machine, which in principle can authenticate in many different ways but in practice is usually used with the Kerberos single sign-on protocol to implement passwordless login.

-GSSAPI is only available in the SSH-2 protocol.
+GSSAPI authentication is only available in the SSH-2 protocol.

-The topmost control on the GSSAPI subpanel is the checkbox labelled ‘Attempt GSSAPI authentication’.
-If this is disabled, GSSAPI will not be attempted at all and the rest of this panel is unused.
-If it is enabled, GSSAPI authentication will be attempted, and (typically) if your client machine has valid Kerberos credentials loaded, then PuTTY should be able to authenticate automatically to servers that support Kerberos logins.
+If one or both of these controls is enabled, then GSSAPI authentication will be attempted in one form or the other, and (typically) if your client machine has valid Kerberos credentials loaded, then PuTTY should be able to authenticate automatically to servers that support Kerberos logins.

 GSSAPI credential delegation is a mechanism for passing on your Kerberos (or other) identity to the session on the SSH server.
 If you enable this option, then not only will PuTTY be able to log in automatically to a server that accepts your Kerberos credentials, but also you will be able to connect out from that server to other Kerberos-supporting services and use the same credentials just as automatically.